Hear This All People And Give Ear – Hymn Lyric

 The beauty now they have.

-Shall utterly consume away
+Shall utterly consume

 in the corrupting grave.

-But GOD my soul will from the pow’r
+But GOD my will from the pow’r

 ev’n of the grave redeem;